Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 Left alignment is standard since that’s how most people (and robots) read.
 You may think a justified alignment looks tidier, but it can leave uneven gaps between words and ultimately make text harder to read.

-In the nursing profession, length should not be the focus of the resume.
-While we recommend 1-2 pages, some nurses may have resumes with 3 (or more) pages.
-Don’t stress over it too much.
+Don’t stress over length too much.
 If the resume is slightly over the page amount by a few lines try changing the margin, font style, font size, or shortening statements.
-Bottom line is, it should look visually appealing and should include keywords.
+The bottom line is it should look visually appealing and should include keywords.

 We recommend Times New Roman or Arial to best utilize the functionality of the ATS.
 However, this is your personal preference.
 Take note that Times New Roman can be difficult to read if it is smaller than 11pt.
-If you are striving for a resume that looks visually appealing when printed, there are great ways to achieve that without going overboard with design.

 Experienced Travel Nurse with 8 years experience in critical care nursing.